analysiscenter/pydens/README.md

 ### Solving PDEs with trainable coefficients

 With **PyDEns** things can get even more interesting!
-Assume that the *initial state of the system is unknown and to be determined*:
+Assume that the *initial state of the system is unknown and yet to be determined*:

 <p align="center">
 <img src="./imgs/sinus_eq_trainable.png?invert_in_darkmode" align=middle height=40.973825pt/>